The Importance of Finding Purpose at Work

 Why Work Isn’t Working for Most People

 The COVID-19 pandemic taught us many lessons about the world we live in, not least of which was how the world of work is not working for most of us.
 It took a catastrophic global health crisis to reveal the extent to which our organizational systems had long been overloaded and malfunctioning.
 The result?
-We saw the Great Resignation and the rise of quiet quitting
+We saw the Great Resignation and the rise of quiet quitting.

 When the Pew Research Center asked, employees cited low pay, no opportunities for advancement, disrespect, limited flexibility, and lack of childcare options as some of the top reasons for leaving their organizations.
 In Make Work Healthy, we also found that people are navigating micromanaging bosses, environments that lack psychological safety, workplace politics, and the stress of the daily grind as more reasons they’re miserable at work.